adulfan/devstak_d8/provisioning/roles/mariadb/README.md

-# MySQL
+# MariaDB

-A role to install and configure MySQL inside the host VM according to your project standards and needs.
+MariaDB is a drop in replacement for MySQL.
+This is a role to install and configure MariaDB inside the host VM according to your project standards and needs.

-* Install mysql-server (5.5)
+* Install mariadb-server (5.5)
-* Install mysql-client (5.5)
+* Install mariadb-client (5.5)
 * Install python-mysql for ansible mysql actions

 ## Instructions

-Enable this role in the main playbook.yml to install and configure MySQL Server and Client inside your host VM.
+Enable this role in the main playbook.yml to install and configure MariaDB Server and Client inside your host VM.

 ## Author Information